JoshLoecker/mechAInistic/README.md

 ```

 ## Code Formatting and Linting
-This project uses `ruff` for code formatting and linting.
-To check the code format and linting, run:
+This project uses [ruff](https://docs.astral.sh/ruff) for code formatting and linting.
+It is highly recommended to [integrate it with your IDE](https://docs.astral.sh/ruff/editors).
+To check the code format and linting manually, run:
 ```sh
 uv run --python 3.13 ruff format --check --verbose uv run --python 3.13 ruff check --no-fix --verbose